NuNetwork/documentation/_kb/nu-raspberry-minting.md

    - Basic CLI linux skills ;

 ## Prepare the Raspberry Pi
-#### Download and install NOOBS, an easy operating system installer which contains Raspbian following the [the official tutorial](https://www.raspberrypi.org/help/noobs-setup/);
+#### Download and install NOOBS
+An easy operating system installer which contains Raspbian following the [the official tutorial](https://www.raspberrypi.org/help/noobs-setup/);

 #### Update all existing software on the Pi
 `$ sudo apt-get update`